The answer section is a work in progress. I am working on providing answers to every exercise but this takes time. Thank you for your patience.

 }

 However, if you are not English-speaking, or you are learning some language apart from English, why not print in that other language.
-Quoted text (called string literals) is Unicode in Odin, which means you can use characters that are not part of the Latin alphabet.
+Text enclosed in quotes (called string literals) is Unicode in Odin, which means you can use characters that are not part of the Latin alphabet.

 Here, for instance, is the same program but with the month names in Ga instead.
 If you were learning Ga, you could run this program to remind yourself of the names of the months.